EcoPasteHub/EcoPaste-Logo/README.md

-A div element draws the [EcoPaste](https://github.com/EcoPasteHub/EcoPaste) logo and tray icon.
+Draw the [EcoPaste](https://github.com/EcoPasteHub/EcoPaste) logo and tray icon in a div element.